 Deemed Value: A value that has been assumed to be representative of the average condition of an input parameter.

 Default Value: When a measure indicates that an input to a prescriptive saving algorithm may take on a range of values, an average value is also provided in many cases.
-This value is considered the default input to the algorithm, and should be used when the other alternatives listed in the measure are not applicable.
+This value is considered the default input to the algorithm and should be used when the other alternatives listed in the measure are not applicable.

 End-use Category: A general term used to describe the categories of equipment that provide a service to an individual or building.
 See Table 2.1 for a list of the end-use categories that are incorporated in this TRM.